-We put these two popular grains head to head to see how they stack up when it comes to the following:
+We put these two popular starches head to head to see how they stack up when it comes to the following:

 Brown rice is created when the outer hull of the grain is removed - this layer is hard and inedible.
 But the bran and germ layers remain intact with the grain, allowing brown rice to be considered "whole grain".

-The next step of milling removes the bran layer, leaving only the soft interior we recognize as white rice, which is technically a "refined grain" product at this point.
+The next step of milling removes the bran layer, leaving only the soft interior we recognize as white rice, which is technically a "refined" product at this point.

 Sometimes, the entire grain (hull intact) is parboiled prior to milling.
-This process involves soaking the rice in water and steaming it under intense pressure, making the rice hold together better during milling, but can also push nutrients from the bran layer into the kernel - leaving more nutrition in the white, fluffy interior (2).
+This process involves soaking it in water and steaming it under intense pressure.
+Parboiling can help the kernel hold together better during milling, but can also push nutrients from the bran layer into the kernel - leaving more nutrition in the white, fluffy interior (2).

-Neither white or brown rice is considered heavily processed food.
+Neither white nor brown rice is considered heavily processed food.
 Both are naturally gluten-free and don't contain any added ingredients or preservatives.

 Brown Rice Nutrition